Anthony-Nolan/Atlas/README.md

 - Donor type
   - Adult or Cord - only the specified donor type will be returned
-- Registries to search
-  - Only donors from specified registries will be returned
 - Match Criteria
   - Allows specification of an allowed number of mismatches, both overall and per locus.
   - If a donor exceeds either the total mismatch count, or any per locus count, it will not be returned